django-functest/django-functest/README.rst

 .. code-block:: python

-    from django.test import LiveServerTestCase, TestCase
-    from django_functest import FuncWebTestMixin, FuncSeleniumMixin, FuncBaseMixin
+   from django.test import LiveServerTestCase, TestCase from django_functest import FuncWebTestMixin, FuncSeleniumMixin, FuncBaseMixin

    class ContactTestBase(FuncBaseMixin):
        # Abstract class, doesn't inherit from TestCase

        def test_contact_form(self):
-            self.get_url('contact_form')
-            self.fill({'#id_name': 'Joe',
-                       '#id_message': 'Hello'})
-            self.submit('input[type=submit]')
+           self.get_url("contact_form")
+           self.fill({"#id_name": "Joe", "#id_message": "Hello"})
+           self.submit("input[type=submit]")
            self.assertTextPresent("Thanks for your message")

    class ContactWebTest(ContactTestBase, FuncWebTestMixin, TestCase):
        pass

    class ContactSeleniumTest(ContactTestBase, FuncSeleniumMixin, LiveServerTestCase):
        pass

 In this way, you can write a single test with a high-level API, and run it in two ways - using a fast, WSGI-based method which emulates typical HTTP usage of a browser, and using a full browser that actually executes Javascript (if present) etc.

 The approach taken by django-functest is ideal if your web app is mostly a "classic" app with server-side rendered HTML combined with a careful sprinkling of Javascript to enhance the UI, which you also need to be able to test.
-If you such an approach seems old-fashioned to you, have a look at `htmx.org <https://htmx.org/>`_ or `hotwire <https://hotwired.dev/>`_ and get with the new kids!
+If such an approach seems old-fashioned to you, have a look at `htmx.org
+<https://htmx.org/>`_ or `hotwire <https://hotwired.dev/>`_ and get with the new
+kids!
 (OK most of are actually quite old but we make fast web sites...)

 Under the hood, the WSGI-based method uses and builds upon `WebTest
 <http://webtest.pythonpaste.org/en/latest/>`_ and `django-webtest